Lisa Rinna And Harry Hamlin Clap Back At Nicollette Sheridan After She Denies Cheating Allegations

 The tweet was in response to Lisa claiming that while Harry was in Canada 30 years ago, Nicollette attended a Michael Bolton concert at the Hollywood Bowl and cheated on her then-husband.
 Harry saw his ex-wife’s tweet and defended his current wife by sending out a tweet of his own.

 “Re Fake News!
 What’s it called when your wife of one year suddenly goes to bed with a pop singer?…two weeks after your mother dies??
-I did a lotta stuff with my wife “nose to nose” but ending our marriage was not one of them!” he tweeted back.
+I did a lotta stuff with my wife ‘nose to nose’ but ending our marriage was not one of them!” he tweeted back.

 Naturally, Lisa retweeted her husband’s tweet and told Nicollette that she was “the gift that keeps on giving.”